ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    of the value to be retrieved.
 The size S must be the same as the
 >    byte size of the base type represented by the type T. It pops the
 >    top two stack entries, an address A and an address space
 >    identifier ASPACE.
-The address A must be an integral value which
+The address A must be an integral value that
 >    represents the offset into the address space ASPACE.
 The address
 >    space ASPACE must be an integral type value that represents a
 >    target architecture specific address space